- Course type: Self-paced

 - Comprehensive test covering all topics

 - Detailed video explanations for wrong answers

 Related AP Courses

 About This Course

-Explore physics topics like momentum, vectors, and electrical forces through this online course.
-Divided into brief, engaging video lessons, this course also covers energy, Newton's laws, magnetism, and much more.
-Each lesson is accompanied by a short, multiple-choice quiz and lesson transcripts in case you want to follow along with the videos.
+Explore physics topics like momentum, vectors, and electrical forces through this online course designed to prepare you for the AP Physics 1 exam.
+Divided into brief, engaging video lessons, this course also covers energy, Newton's laws, and much more.
+Each lesson is accompanied by a short, multiple-choice quiz and transcript in case you want to follow along with the video.
 You can also ask our subject experts any question you have about the lessons in this course.

 The Advanced Placement Exam (AP) is a registered trademark of College Board, which is not affiliated with Study.com.